rubyonjets/jets/docs/_docs/app-config/forgery-protection.md

 nav_order: 36
 ---

-By default, csrf forgery protection is enabled in html mode and disabled in api mode when you **generate** the project with [jets new](https://rubyonjets.com/reference/jets-new/).
-You can override the setting with `default_protect_from_forgery` if you need to change it later.
+By default, csrf forgery protection is enabled in html mode and disabled in api mode.
+You can override the setting with `default_protect_from_forgery`.

 ```ruby
 Jets.application.configure do